We found 23 genetics specialists near Waltham, MA.

 Clinical interests: Genetic Disorders, Autism Spectrum Disorders, Autism

-Dr. Sharon Smith is a pediatric genetics specialist.
-Dr. Smith is an in-network provider for Medicaid insurance.
-She studied medicine at Boston University School of Medicine.
-Her medical residency was performed at Tufts Medical Center and Montefiore Medical Center.
-Dr. Smith's hospital/clinic affiliations include Boston Children's Hospital and Children's Hospital Boston.
-She has an open panel.
+Dr. Sharon Smith is a medical specialist in pediatric genetics.
+She takes Medicaid insurance.
+After attending Boston University School of Medicine, she completed her residency training at Tufts Medical Center and Montefiore Medical Center.
+Dr. Smith is professionally affiliated with Boston Children's Hospital and Children's Hospital Boston.
+She welcomes new patients.

 Clinical interests: Genetic Issues

-Dr. Matthew Fickie practices pediatric genetics.
+Dr. Matthew Fickie is a pediatric genetics specialist in Waltham, MA.
 He is professionally affiliated with Mount Auburn Hospital.
-He studied medicine at the University of Missouri-Kansas City School of Medicine.
-Dr. Fickie's training includes a residency program at the University of Missouri Health System.
-He is in-network for Blue Cross/Blue Shield, Medicaid, and Medicare insurance.
-Dr. Fickie welcomes new patients.
+Dr. Fickie obtained his medical school training at the University of Missouri-Kansas City School of Medicine and performed his residency at the University of Missouri Health System.
+He takes Blue Cross/Blue Shield, Medicaid, and Medicare insurance.
+New patients are welcome to contact his office for an appointment.

-Dr. Gabriel Cohn is a specialist in genetics and obstetrics & gynecology.
-He works in Springfield, MA and Lexington, MA.
-Before performing his residency at a hospital affiliated with SUNY Upstate Medical University, Dr. Cohn attended SUNY Upstate Medical University for medical school.
-He takes Medicaid insurance.
-Dr. Cohn's distinctions include: First Prize Paper; CREOG, APGO Annual Meeting; National Faculty Award For Excellence; and Resident Education, Creog.
+Dr. Gabriel Cohn is a genetics and obstetrics & gynecology specialist in Springfield, MA and Lexington, MA.
+He accepts Medicaid insurance.
+Dr. Cohn's education and training includes medical school at SUNY Upstate Medical University and residency at a hospital affiliated with SUNY Upstate Medical University.
+Awards and/or distinctions he has received include First Prize Paper; CREOG, APGO Annual Meeting; National Faculty Award For Excellence; and Resident Education, Creog.
 Dr. Cohn is open to new patients.

 Conditions / Treatments